 Adaptive Lab: For students who benefit from adaptive technologies, the UIT Adaptive Computer Lab, https://it.unt.edu/adaptivelab, is available in Sage Hall, Room 330.

 Laptops may be checked out for short-term use in various labs and in the Willis Library.
 Approximately 30 additional special-purpose labs serve students in academic disciplines or living in the university residence halls.
 Also, all residence-hall rooms have network connections, allowing students to have high-speed computer access to the internet and the campus network.

-UIT provides support for multiple statistical analysis and mathematics programming languages that are available for use in many of the general access computer labs and on personally-owned computers through the office of Research and Statistical Support, R&SS, http://it.unt.edu/researchappsupport.
-Documentation, training and consultation support are available for all supported statistical programming applications through R&SS office, https://it.unt.edu/research, located in the General Academic Building, Room 535.
+NTSC provides support for multiple statistical analysis and mathematics programming languages that are available for use in many of the general access computer labs and on personally-owned computers, http://it.unt.edu/researchappsupport.
+Documentation, training and consultation support are available for all supported statistical programming applications through the NTSC office, https://it.unt.edu/research, located in the General Academic Building, Room 535.

-Consulting and training are provided by University Information Technology to facilitate the use of research and instructional computing facilities.
-Short courses are offered on statistical packages and research techniques that are of interest to students involved in research activities through the Research and Statistical Support Office, https://it.unt.edu/research, General Academic Building, Room 535.
+Consulting and training are provided by NTSC to facilitate the use of research and instructional computing facilities.
+Short courses are offered on statistical packages and research techniques that are of interest to students involved in research activities through the Data Science and Analytics Office, https://it.unt.edu/research, General Academic Building, Room 535.
 Experienced consultants are available to assist students with research computing questions.

-Computer-based training programs are accessible within general access computer labs, via the web, and the UNT LyndaCampus, https://it.unt.edu/lynda.
-Benchmarks Online, https://benchmarks.it.unt.edu, UIT's news journal is an excellent source for news, alerts and information about computing and information technology resources in use at UNT.
+Computer-based training programs are accessible within general access computer labs, via the web, and the UNT LinkedIn Learning, https://it.unt.edu/lynda.

 Computer Support FAQs